JoranJix/SlToMqtt/README.md

 # SlToMqtt
 A small python server to send data from SecondLife to MQTT

+# Usage

+You could use this to feed databases or control you IOT from within secondlife.
+Make your own SecurityOrb and make it turn off or on a light any time someone enters your parcel.
+There are countless ideas.

 # Installation and Autostart

 Copy the pythonfile to a directory you have access to.